Perozz-cz/ESP_8266-clock/README.md

 The ESP8266 will connect to this hotspot.

-Once connected, the ESP8266 synchronizes the current time with an NTP server.
+Once connected, the ESP8266 synchronizes the current time with NTP server.

 ## Buzzer
 The buzzer is activated for alarms and can be silenced by pressing any button.